RocCV/CSC-171-Lab-Info/README.md

 # CSC-171-Lab-Info

-This is a detailed instruction on homework submission issues for CSC 171 Introduction to Computer Science (Spring 2019) at University of Rochetser.
+This is a detailed instruction on homework issues for CSC 171 Introduction to Computer Science (Spring 2019) at University of Rochetser.

-Please check the `submission` folder for details.
+Please check the `submission` folder for submission-related issues.

 # Copyrights